 How to record FaceTime calls on iPhone and iPad

-Despite Apple adding the option to record the screen of your iPhone or iPad in iOS 11, you aren’t able to record sound, so this defeats the purpose of our goal.
+Despite Apple adding the option to record the screen of your iPhone or iPad, you aren’t able to record sound, so this defeats the purpose of our goal.
 To overcome this limitation, we have to employ the same finicky technique as described above, albeit in a slightly different way.

 1) Plug your iPhone or iPad into your Mac using the USB to Lightning cable.
 Make sure your device is unlocked and the Home screen is visible.